Power Meters for CW Lasers

 Noise/Bandwidth

-For the Thermopile systems the NEP is given with the bandwidth switch in the normal position This gives 10-90% rise time of 80ms at the output BNC. (settling to 0.5% in 0.2 secs).
-The bandwidth switch gives a further factor of 2 reduction in NEP.
-The 10-90% response time is then 400ms (0.5% settling in 1.0sec).
+For the Thermopile systems the NEP is given with the bandwidth switch in the normal position.
+This gives 10-90% rise time of 80ms at the output BNC. (settling to within 0.5% in 0.2 secs).
+The bandwidth switch gives a further factor of 2 reduction in NEP but the 10-90% response time is then 400ms (settling to within 0.5% in 1.0 sec).

 Max.
 Power Density

 There is a risk of damage to the diffuser if the power density exceeds 20W/cm2.
 This limit needs to be taken seriously.
-For example, with M68 receiving 100W, even a really smooth Gaussian beam must have a FWHM of at least 20mm.
+For example, with M68 receiving 100W, a Gaussian shaped beam must have a FWHM of at least 20mm and have no little ripples on its Profile.

 Calibration Accuracy